Estebmaister/mongoose/README.md

 Find all the people having a given name, using `Model.find() -> [Person]`

 In its simplest usage, `Model.find()` accepts a query document (a JSON object) as the first argument, then a callback.
 It returns an array of matches.
 It supports an extremely wide range of search options.
 Check it in the docs.
 Use the function argument `personName` as search key.

+## 6. Use model.findOne() to Return a Single Matching Document from Your Database

+`Model.findOne()` behaves like `.find()`, but it returns only one document (not an array), even if there are multiple items.
+It is especially useful when searching by properties that you have declared as unique.

+Find just one person which has a certain food in the person's favorites, using `Model.findOne() -> Person`.
+Use the function argument food as search key.